-The Vereniging is committed to financial support its wholly owned subsidiary Leyden Academy on Vitality and Ageing B.V.
+The Vereniging is committed to the financial support of Leyden Academy on Vitality and Ageing B.V.
 Commitments of up to EUR 1.5 million per year were made for the period from 2020 up to and including 2025.
 These commitments will take the form of share premium payments.